-Hastings County is bounded on the east by the county of Lenox; on the south by the bay of Quinté, and on the west by the county of Northumberland.
-This county comprehends all the islands near it in the bay of Quinté and river Trent The greater part of the county fronts the bay of Quinté.
+Hastings County is bounded on the east by the county of Lenox; on the south by the bay of Quinté, until it meets a boundary on the easternmost shore of the river Trent; thence along that river until it intersects the rear of the ninth concession; thence by a line running north 16 degrees west, until it intersects the Ottawa or Grand River; thence descending the said river until it meets the north-westernmost boundary of the county of Addington.
+The county comprehends all the islands near it in the bay of Quinté and river Trent.
+The greater part of the county fronts the bay of Quinté.

-It sends, in conjunction with the counties of Northumberland and Lenox (excepting Adolphus-Town,) one representative to the provincial parliament.
+The boundaries of this county were established by Proclamation, the 16th July, 1792.
+It sends, in conjunction with the counties of Northumberland and Lenox (excepting Adolphus-Town), one representative to the provincial parliament.